miltoncamacho/datalad-training/docs/tutorial.rst

       :align: center

    6. At this point you will need to contact the cpip data manager for Calgary (Milton.camachocamach@ucalgary.ca) so you can request access to the required projects and groups.
-Very important to let the manager know, along with which studies you are trying to access, otherwise it is possible that you will not have the correct permissions.
-Please also CC the responsible PI of the study as they will be the ones giving final approval for you access to be granted.
+It is very important to let the manager know which studies you are trying to access, otherwise it is possible that you will not have the correct permissions.
+Please also CC the responsible PI of the study as they will be the ones giving final approval for your access to be granted.

-   7. To clone the data and authenticate access to any repository you will need to create a personal access token by following these instructions:
+   7. To clone the data and authenticate access to any repository you will need to create a personal access token by carefully following these instructions:

       a.
 Click on your profile icon.